florian-stefan/spring-kafka-integration-test/README.md

-# Spring Kafka Integration Test Example
+# Spring Kafka Integration Test

 This repository contains example code for setting up an integration test for Spring Kafka using a Kafka broker running in a Docker container and for demonstrating a potential pitfall when using the annotations `@MockBean` or `@SpyBean`.